mekowalski/react-photos-app/NOTES.md

 # PhotoList Component
 [x] Create PhotoList Component
-[] Call PhotoList in order to render out the photos that were fetched(communicate) [] Loop over all the photos from the returned array and return Brand New Component
+[x] Call PhotoList in order to render out the photos that were fetched(communicate) [x] Loop over all the photos from the returned array and return Brand New Component

+- woohoo!!!!!! the searched photos are returned!!!!!!